jeffhandley/strickland/README.md

 # Strickland

 Strickland is a JavaScript validation _framework_ with a focus on extensibility and composability.
-It built with pure, universal JavaScript and while it works well with React, Redux, or other libraries, Strickland is not coupled to any other library or application type.
+It built with pure, universal JavaScript and while it works well with React, Redux, and other UI libraries, Strickland is not coupled to any other library or application type.

 Strickland is a unique and robust approach to building validation into your application.

-* It is *not* a type system and it does not interfere with how you create and manage data
+* It is *not* a type system and it does not interfere with how you create and manage objects
 * Instead, validation rules are defined separately from the data
 * While Strickland can be used within the UI layer (including React components or Redux modules), it is not limited to use within UI
 * Universal applications can share validators across both client-side and server-side validation
 * With its extensibility and composability, Strickland supports complex scenarios in large line-of-business applications

-Strickland focuses not on being a bloated collection of validators, but instead on enabling you to create your own collection of validators that can be composed together easily.
+Strickland focuses not on being a bloated collection of validators, but instead on enabling you to create your application's collection of validators and compose them together easily.

 ## Core Concepts